Types of Secondary Treatment Systems

 The effluent is transported into the sand, which acts as a highly effective and naturally absorptive material.
 This in turn can treat effluent to a very high standard which can then be used in irrigation systems.

-Find out how a septic tank system works here.
+Find out more - How does a septic system work?

 This is a difficult question to answer, as everyone has different needs when it comes to wastewater treatment.
 A system that offers both primary and secondary wastewater treatment definitely offers better quality water, however, your circumstances may not require that level of effluent or you may not have the required space or resources for a system like that.
 It is best to contact your local wastewater professional and discuss your needs directly with them, as they will be able to guide you as to the most appropriate option for you.

 If you have any questions about primary or secondary wastewater treatment, or feel it may be time to have a wastewater treatment plant installed in your home or business, give the friendly team at Express Wastewater a call on 1300 722 517 or complete an online job booking form today.
-We offer a free 30 minute wastewater consult with one of our experts to get your project off the ground, so get in contact now!
+We offer a free 30-minute wastewater consult with one of our experts to get your project off the ground.

 Would you like to learn more about septic tanks and HSTPs?
 Take a look at the below: